 At the time, each of the hotel’s four rooftop water tanks were 10 feet high, difficult to access and covered with heavy metal lids.
 Also, accessing the roof would trigger an alarm.
 The Los Angeles Fire Department had to cut a hole in the side of the tank to remove Lam’s naked body and the clothes that were floating alongside.
 No one knows how Lam would have ended up in one of these receptacles.

 The Los Angeles County Coroner’s office could not perform a full autopsy, due to the deterioration of Lam’s body.
 They ruled her death an accidental drowning, and, with very few details given, listed her bipolar disorder as a significant contributing condition.

-“The report speaks for itself and the department has no additional comment to provide,” the Los Angeles County Coroner’s office provided in an email statement to A&E Real Crime when asked for clarification on how Lam’s disorder played a role in her death.
+“The report speaks for itself and the department has no additional comment to provide,” the Los Angeles County Coroner’s office provided in an email statement to A&E True Crime when asked for clarification on how Lam’s disorder played a role in her death.

 Although many questions remain, the LAPD confirmed that Lam’s case is closed.

 Friends described Lam as caring, conscientious and level-headed and said she found comfort in blogging about her struggles.
 At the top of the last post she published, she featured a quote by novelist Chuck Palahniuk, author of Fight Club.
 “You’re always haunted by the idea you’re wasting your life.”

 The Cecil closed down In 2017, the same year the city landmarked the building.
 Now known as The Stay on Main and under renovation, the hotel could reopen in late 2021, according to a property developer involved in financing the project.